optimagic-dev/optimagic/docs/source/explanation/implementation_of_constraints.md

 # How constraints are implemented

-Most of the optimizers wrapped in estimagic cannot deal natively with anything but box constraints.
+Most of the optimizers wrapped in optimagic cannot deal natively with anything but box constraints.
 So the problem they can solve is:

 $$